Italianità: Contemporary Art Inspired by the Italian Immigrant Experience

 “We carry the history of our families and our cultures in our psyches as well as our genes,” says B. Amore, who has traced the histories of seven generations of her family.
 Every artist has a compelling story to tell.

-The 300-page volume features a Foreword by Dr. Joseph Sciorra, director of Academic and Cultural Programs at John D. Calandra Italian American Institute, a Queens College (CUNY) research institute, and includes an illustrated essay by the book's editor, Joanne Mattera.
+Each artist is represented by four pages, with full-color, full-page images and a personal narrative.
+The 300-page volume also features a Foreword by Dr. Joseph Sciorra, director of Academic and Cultural Programs at John D. Calandra Italian American Institute, a Queens College (CUNY) research institute, and includes an illustrated essay by the book's editor, Joanne Mattera.

-Italianita: Contemporary Art Inspired by the Italian Immigrant Experiencewill be available in Summer 2023.
+Italianita: Contemporary Art Inspired by the Italian Immigrant Experiencewill be available in Late summer 2023.
 A link to purchase it will be on this site as soon as the book is ready.

 News of related exhibitions and events will also be posted here, so please return regularly to see what is planned.

 The 59 participating artists are shown below.
 You can see their work on this website as well as new work in the forthcoming book.

 Click to buy now, or scan below

 Well-Fed Artist Press is a small artist-run publishing company that produces artist catalogs and books.
 Joanne Mattera is the editor.
 Karen Freedman is the house designer.
 Printers for WFAP projects are Magcloud and BookBaby.